Skip to main content

 Size

 As with all home appliances, the larger and more powerful the appliance, the more it will cost.
-In the case of pellet stoves, size is measured in British Thermal Units, or BTUs.
+In the case of pellet stoves, size is measured in British Thermal Units or BTUs.
 Pellet stoves usually come in sizes somewhere between 8,000 and 90,000 BTUs.
-As a rule-of-thumb, according to the Department of Energy, a pellet stove rated at 60,000 BTUs can heat an open-plan, 2,000 square foot property.
+As a rule of thumb, according to the Department of Energy, a pellet stove rated at 60,000 BTUs can heat an open-plan, 2,000-square-foot property.

 Additional components

 You can purchase pellet stoves with a variety of features, each of which will typically come at an additional cost.
-Upgraded or advanced systems that include automatic pellet feeders, remote-adjustable thermostats, blower units, and more, will cost additional money upfront but can make operating and cleaning your pellet stove easier down the line.
+Upgraded or advanced systems that include automatic pellet feeders, remote-adjustable thermostats, blower units, and more will cost additional money upfront but can make operating and cleaning your pellet stove easier down the line.

 Aesthetics

 Lastly, you can always pay more for pellet stoves that come with improved aesthetics.
 Just like other appliances or furniture, a higher-end look will cost more money.
-Certain materials also increase pricing, such as stainless steel model.
+Certain materials also increase pricing, such as stainless steel models.

 Currently, there are no federal rebates or incentives for installing a pellet stove - the $300 biomass stove federal tax credit expired in 2016.
 However, certain states offer their own rebate and incentive programs for pellet stove installations.

-For example, in New York, homeowners can receive one of two cash incentives for installing a new pellet stove: one associated with recycling an old unit, and one for lower-income households.
+For example, in New York, homeowners can receive one of two cash incentives for installing a new pellet stove: one associated with recycling an old unit and one for lower-income households.

-According to the Pellet Fuels Institute, pellet stoves are equal to or better than all conventional forms of heating on a cost per BTU basis.
-Given the price of wood pellet fuel, the fuel cost of buying pellets to run your stove is equal to or more cost-efficient on a dollars-per-BTU basis than purchasing oil, gas or electricity for heating purposes.
+According to the Pellet Fuels Institute, pellet stoves are equal to or better than all conventional forms of heating on a cost-per-BTU basis.
+Given the price of wood pellet fuel, the fuel cost of buying pellets to run your stove is equal to or more cost-efficient on a dollars-per-BTU basis than purchasing oil, gas, or electricity for heating purposes.
 Fueling a natural gas boiler or traditional wood stove is similar in price to running a pellet stove.
 Of course, prices for fuel fluctuate from season to season and from year to year, but in general, pellet stoves are less expensive to run than heating setups that use oil, electricity, or natural gas.

 Pellet stoves are generally considered to be one of the cleanest forms of solid fuel heating options available when it comes to air pollution.
 Pellet stoves emit fewer gases than coal, wood, charcoal, peat, and more.
 However, assessing the environmental impact of pellet fuel and stoves isn’t entirely cut and dry, mainly due to the fact that the fuel comes from trees that are cut down and turned into pellets.